-1 Introduction
+1. Introduction

 Whatever the nature of our decisions, hardly ever can we be sure about their outcomes.
 In particular, the consequences of the most important decisions in our lives, such as what line of business to enter or whom to get married to, do not materialize immediately but usually take time to unfold.
 In other words, these important decisions involve both risk and delay.
-Driven by the evidence challenging expected utility theory and discounted utility theory, the past half century has seen a surge of new models of decision making for the domains of risk taking and time discounting (Starmer, 2000; Frederick et al., 2002; Wakker, 2010; Ericson and Laibson, 2019).
+Driven by the evidence challenging expected utility theory and discounted utility theory, the past half century has seen a surge of new models of decision making for the domains of risk taking and time discounting (Starmer 2000; Frederick, Loewenstein, and O'Donoghue 2002; Wakker 2010; Ericson and Laibson 2019).
 A considerable body of experimental evidence suggests, however, that risk taking and time discounting are linked and interact with each other in important ways summarized in Table 1.

-First, risk aversion has been shown to be lower for risks materializing in the more remote future than for risks materializing in the more imminent future (e.g. Shelley (1994)).
-Moreover, it seems to be the case that probability weighting rather than utility is the carrier of this effect (Abdellaoui et al., 2011b).
+First, risk aversion has been shown to be lower for risks materializing in the more remote future than for risks materializing in the more imminent future (e.g., Shelley (1994)).
+Moreover, it seems to be the case that probability weighting rather than utility is the carrier of this effect (Abdellaoui, Diecidue, and Öncüler 2011b).
 Lower risk aversion for remote risks may be one reason why the mobilization of public support for policies combating global warming is so difficult.
 Thus, economic models of climate policy may benefit from recognizing that risk aversion decreases with time delay.
-Asset markets constitute another area where delay-dependent risk aversion may play an important role in understanding the downward sloping structure of risk premia, i.e. the fact that risk premia decline with maturity (van Binsbergen et al., 2012).
+Asset markets constitute another area where delay-dependent risk aversion may play an important role in understanding the downward sloping structure of risk premia, that is, the fact that risk premia decline with maturity (van Binsbergen, Brandt, and Koijen 2012).

-A second regularity is based on a considerable body of evidence that impatience tends to decrease when outcomes are shifted into the more remote future - a finding on which the large literature on hyperbolic discounting is based (e.g. Loewenstein and Thaler (1989)).
+A second regularity is based on a considerable body of evidence that impatience tends to decrease when outcomes are shifted into the more remote future-a finding on which the large literature on hyperbolic discounting is based (e.g., Loewenstein and Thaler (1989)).
 Hyperbolic discounting has been invoked to explain a large number of phenomena, such as impulsive behavior, procrastination, and insufficient saving for retirement.

-Third, the evidence indicates that many people seem to have a preference with respect to the way uncertainty resolves, i.e. sequentially or in one shot.
-Sequential evaluation of prospects may render decision makers less risk tolerant (e.g. Abdellaoui et al. (2015)).
-In the domain of financial decisions, this phenomenon may underlie the large equity premia observed around the globe.
+Third, the evidence indicates that many people seem to have a preference with respect to the way uncertainty resolves, that is, sequentially or in one-shot.
+Sequential evaluation of prospects may render decision makers less risk tolerant (e.g., Abdellaoui, scheme "Welcoming Talents"), and a grant from the I-SITE UNLE (project IBEBACC-funding scheme "Chaire d'Excellence").
+The paper builds on the previous working paper Epper and Fehr-Duda (2012) "The Missing Link: Unifying Risk Taking and Time Discounting".